mmBs/mmbs.github.io/_posts/2017-02-01-android-tools.md

    ![AndroidToolPreferences](/images/2017/android_tools/androidtool_preferences.png)

-   What is really important to me, it can also **create a gif** for you and mp4 format.
+   What is really important to me, it can also **create a gif** for you, besides mp4 format.
    You can set the quality of videos and gifs and adapt **Status Bar** to the needs of the video or screenshot.

    The only disadvantage is that the **Android tool is available only for OSX / MacOS**.